Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/projects.md

 this section will have methods for evaluation for students and instructors.
 It is recommended to select two of the five projects selected here with one belonging to the fundamental set, and another belonging to the extension set.
-Additionally, these projects are in a case-study format, meaning that there is not a walk-through, and the learner is expected to convert the projects from the case-study with requirements to a system that could be in ODD-format depending on course goals.
+Additionally, these projects are in a case-study format, meaning that there is not a walk-through, and the learner is expected to convert the projects from the case-study with requirements to a system that could be in ODD-format depending on course goals, typically with a group of learners[^1].

 :::{note} Project Status
-To Henning, this section is in a state of chaos and change until June 21st.
+To Henning, this section is in a state of chaos and change until July 21st.
 After that point, this section should become more stable and mature.

 The close thing to consistency is Project 3 for the moment.
 (Projects 1 and 2 are being reworked to be in-line with